edgexfoundry/edgex-go/cmd/secrets-config/README.md

       Path to TLS private key (PEM-encoded).

+    * **--snis** _comma_separated_list_for_server_names_ (optional)

+      A comma separated extra server DNS names in addition to the built-in server name indications.
+The built-in names are &quot;localhost,kong&quot;.
+      These names will be associated with the user-provided certificate for Kong's TLS to use.
+      Based on the specification [RFC4366](https://tools.ietf.org/html/rfc4366):
+      &quot;Currently, the only server names supported are DNS hostnames&quot;, so the IP address-based input is not allowed.

   * **adduser**

     Create an API gateway user using specified token type.
 Requires additional arguments: